ONCE UPON A TIME . . .

 WHAT DO I REALLY WANT?

-It's my hope that at in the near future a sufficient number of humans will realise the deepest universal Truth—as described by Aldous Huxley in his book, The Perennial Philosophy --which points to the unified, intelligent, loving nature of the universe.
-This loving nature is variably called God, Spirit, Being, Brahman, Tao, Emptiness, Allah, JHVH, etc., and in my direct experience it is both the source and the inner nature of everything.
+It's my hope that at in the near future a sufficient number of humans will realise the deepest universal Truth—as described by Aldous Huxley in his book, The Perennial Philosophy — which points to the unified, intelligent, loving nature of the universe.
+This loving nature is variably called God, Spirit, Being, Emptiness, Tao, Brahman, Allah, JHVH, etc., and in my direct experience it is both the source and the inner nature of everything.

-The one clear pre-requisite that is required for this discovery, however, is to stop giving attention to the outside world for a time, and to turn the focus of one's attention inwards.
-The mind then has the possibility of returning to its source—the infinite and eternal ocean of Emptiness—where the true nature of Reality is revealed.
-One can then awaken from the trance of separation and suffering that is the core delusion of the ego.
-The ego is not wrong, it's just a stage in the evolution of the human species.
+The one clear pre-requisite that I've discovered is required for this discovery, however, is to stop giving attention to the outside world for a time, and turn the focus of one's attention inwards.
+The mind then has the possibility of returning to its source—the infinite and eternal ocean of Love/Peace/Being—where the true nature of Reality is revealed.
+One then awakens from the trance of separation and suffering that is the core delusion of the ego.
+The ego's not wrong, it's just a stage in the evolution of the human species, and, importantly, the core cause of all human suffering.

 Will the human story end with a spiral into war and destruction, with humanity as a species wiped out?
-Or will enough humans wake up from their state of mind identification and catalyse the turning of the evolution of humanity to function at a higher level of consciousness, and for all humans to live peacefully and harmoniously together?
-Well, that's the point—we don't know.
-We're writing the story as we're living it; we're making it up as we go along, and clearly, nothing is certain.
+Or will enough humans wake up from their state of mind identification, and in so doing catalyse the turning of the evolution of humanity to function at a higher level of Consciousness, and along with that higher level, the possibility that all humans might live together peacefully and harmoniously together?
+Well, that's the point . . . we don't know what will happen.
+We're writing the story as we're living it, we're making it up as we go along, and clearly, nothing is certain.

 This non-dual way of being and living is naturally present when all movement of the mind ceases.
-In this conscious moment of stopping of the mind, all thought—including the 'I' thought—falls back into the timeless and formless ocean of Silence from which they arose, and purity, peace, joy, and love are re-discovered to be qualities of one's ever-present essential nature.
+In this conscious moment of stopping of the mind, all thought—including the 'I' thought—falls back into the timeless and formless ocean of Silence from which they arose, and Purity, Peace, Joy, Love, and Wisdom are (re-)discovered to be qualities of one's ever-present essential nature.

 Thankfully this awakened worldview is becoming increasingly evident, at least transiently, in the global responses to extreme acts of violence and terrorism, natural and man-made disasters of all kinds, and the thoughtless destruction of the environment.
 This hearted-centred way of being and living in the world quite naturally gives rise to compassionate loving action.
 The potential outcome of such enlightened action: health and harmony restored to the environment; protection and care for all plants, animals, and human beings everywhere; a possible future for the Earth that includes humans in it; freedom, peace, health, and happiness available equally to all beings everywhere.